JonThePhysicist/test-text/POEM.md

 and it was short.

-The end.
+(edited with ACER laptop) The end.

-or IS IT THE END?
+(edited with NTU HPC) or IS IT THE END?

-not if I have any say in the matter.
+(edited with UCR HPCC) not if I have any say in the matter.

+AND this line was edited with iMAC